 Now it has uncovered patchy skills and understanding among some of the top digital agencies in Scotland, which between them build and run websites for thousands of businesses.

 Chris Liversidge, the founder and managing director of QueryClick said: “The digital economy is a reality which businesses have to get to grips with, as big names like HMV and Jessops have found to their cost.

 “Yet our research suggest that Scotland’s digital agencies – the very people who should be helping our businesses succeed in this new arena – are actually sowing confusion which could be harmful to the competitiveness of Scottish companies.”

 Liversidge added: “We know every one of these agencies can build beautiful websites.
-The problem is they also claim to be adept at SEO and other skills involved in making sites competitive online.
+The problem is they also claim to be adept at local SEO and other skills involved in making sites competitive online.

 “However, our research shows that at best they are stretching the truth, while at worst they simply don’t understand what they are doing.